 Past 3 years performance - Huygens Conservative Tactical Equity Strategy*

 January 2016 through December 2018

-In October 2016, the bearish sentiment prevailing before the presidential election caused our strategy to switch to the bear market portfolio.
+In October 2016, the bearish sentiment prevailing before the presidential election caused our strategy to switch to the bear market portfolio right before election day.
 Then just one day after the election, our signal switched back to the bull market portfolio and didn’t budge through the rest of 2016 and all of 2017.
-U.S. stocks embarked on a strong bullish run with little volatility, despite persistent jarring headlines about white house turmoil and U.S. foreign relations.
+U.S. stocks embarked on a strong bullish run with little volatility, despite persistent headlines regarding U.S. politics and foreign relations.

 In the fourth quarter of 2018, bearish U.S. stock market sentiment was back and stocks were selling off precipitously.
 Multiple times during that period, our strategy switched to its bear market portfolio, cushioning it against volatility.
 Had our signal not switched, the Huygens strategy shown above would have fallen 3% more than it did in October and again in December.

 By year end 2018, the U.S. stock market began recovering.
-Soon after, on January 7th 2019, our signal switched the strategy back to the bull market portfolio and maintained it through January and February of 2019.
+Soon after, on January 9th 2019, our signal switched the strategy back to the bull market portfolio and has maintained it through the first four months of 2019.

 Huygens Dynamic Equity Strategy - Monthly Performance Since Inception

 July 2014 - April 2019

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS